Longtail boat on crystal clear waters off the coast of Trang

 Koh Cheuk and Koh Waen — Two small uninhabited islands visited on snorkel tours.
 Waen has a particularly good reef.

 Getting to the islands: Hat Yao pier (40km from Trang city) is the main mainland departure point.
 Boats run in the morning.
-Ferries from Pakмeng pier serve the northern islands.
+Ferries from Pakmeng pier serve the northern islands.
 Off-season (May–October), boat services reduce — confirm before travelling.
+For island-hopping tours and snorkelling day trips from Trang, browse tours and activities in southern Thailand.

 Trang city food